jramaya/marketingmd/index.md

 The *product flow* refers to the movement of the physical product from the manufacturer through all the parties who take physical possession of the product until it reaches the ultimate consumer.
 The *negotiation flow* encompasses the institutions that are associated with the actual exchange processes.
 The *ownership flow* shows the movement of title through the channel. *Information flow* identifies the individuals who participate in the flow of information either up or down the channel.
 Finally, the *promotion flow* refers to the flow of persuasive communication in the form of advertising, personal selling, sales promotion, and public relations.

-10.6 FUNCTIONS OF THE CHANNEL {#functions-of-the-channel .calibre5}          --
+10.6 FUNCTIONS OF THE CHANNEL

  The primary purpose of any channel of distribution is to bridge the gap between the producer of a product and the user of it, whether the parties are located in the same community or in different countries thousands of miles apart.
 The channel is